I walked with the urgency and excitement of an addict trying to get his fix.

 Also, when you’re working, the people around you can’t care less about what you have on your face in various ways, making you unavailable to everyone around you.
 However, since you can see everything around you while working, you can interact with people entering your workspace.
 You can control your attention.

-This is magic, and for this, I would say this device is a first-generation device, but it costs an arm and a leg to own.
-I’m sure the next generation of this new category will be better in many ways, but even now, it’s making a significant leap in computing experience, and I haven’t even touched on how generative AI will change this.
+This is magic, and for this, I’m willing to pay the cost of owning this device as a first-generation device.
+I’m sure the next generation of this new category will be better in many ways, but even now, it’s making a significant leap in the computing experience, and I haven’t even touched on how generative AI will change this.

-I’m not yet brave enough to wear it publicly, and when my daughter called me a techie again while embracing this new identity, I was shot down again.
+I’m not brave enough to wear it publicly yet, and when my daughter called me a techie again while embracing this new identity, I was shot down again.
 “You mean vision.”

 Her response was quick and cutting.